Babatunde Jose

-Alhaji Ismail Babatunde Jose OFR (born in Lagos on 13 December 1925, died 2 August 2008) was a Nigerian journalist and newspaper editor.
-He was described by The Guardian as the "legendary doyen of Nigerian journalism" and as "one of Nigeria's most significant media figures"; by The Independent as the "newspaper editor who dominated journalism in Nigeria for three decades" and as "the mighty tree whose seedlings sprouted other titans of the profession"; and by the British Broadcasting Corporation as "the grandfather of Nigerian journalism".
+Alhaji Ismail Babatunde Jose OFR (13 December 1925 – 2 August 2008) was a Nigerian journalist and newspaper editor.
+He was described by UK newspaper The Guardian as the "legendary doyen of Nigerian journalism" and as "one of Nigeria's most significant media figures"; by The Independent as the "newspaper editor who dominated journalism in Nigeria for three decades" and as "the mighty tree whose seedlings sprouted other titans of the profession"; and by the British Broadcasting Corporation as "the grandfather of Nigerian journalism".

 Early life and education

-Jose was born to the family of Hamzat and Hajarat Jose, his father was a trader, originally from Ikare in Ondo State, who had moved to Lagos, his mother was of Nupe ancestry.
-His paternal grand father was Braimoh Jose, once the Seriki Musulmi of Calabar.
+Jose was born on 13 December 1925 in Lagos, Nigeria, to the family of Hamzat and Hajarat Jose; his father was a trader, originally from Ikare in Ondo State, who had moved to Lagos, and his mother was of Nupe ancestry.
+His paternal grandfather was Braimoh Jose, once the Seriki Musulmi of Calabar.
 Babatunde Jose received his education at Lagos Government School, Yaba, Lagos, Methodist school, Yaba and St Saviour's College.